-Atypical hotels of the following types can be rated, but the services and facilities can be too different for their energy and water efficiency to be meaningfully compared to other hotels.
+Atypical hotels of the following types can be rated, but the services and facilities can be too different for their energy and water efficiency to be meaningfully compared to other typical hotels.
+However, they are still eligible for a NABERS hotel rating if the criteria under section 3.2.1 are met.

 The NABERS rating input form provides guidance on conditions of certification (such as advertising the result publicly) that may be placed on the atypical hotel.

-An Assessor should seek further advice from the National Administrator if there are any further queries about the suitability of the scheme to any particular hotel.
-Table 3.2.2.2 outlines the types of accommodation considered atypical.
+An Assessor should seek further advice from the National Administrator if there are any further queries about the suitability of the hotel tool for any particular hotel.